 How do we identify racist language in legal documents?
 Instead of proliferating racist ideas, can algorithms help us better study the history of race and advocate for justice?
-An interdisciplinary team of UNC researchers, scholars, and experts–including several Research Hub librarians–developed a text mining project to answer these questions.
+An interdisciplinary team of UNC researchers, scholars, and experts–including several Library Data Services staff–developed a text mining project to answer these questions.

 - A public git repository containing general scripts, open source software, and documentation for the benefit of similar projects.